 Medical elective in Nepal

-Medical elective types
+Medical elective types and description.

 Application for a medical elective in Nepal